Implementing a Stack in Java using Arrays and Linked Lists

 Example Usage

-Below is an example showing the array implementation in action.
-As you can see I have declared the variable instance as the Stack interface type, doing so allows me to easily switch out the implementation if future requirements warrant it.
+Below is an example demonstrating the array implementation in action.
+As you can see, I have declared the variable instance as the Stack interface type, which allows me to easily switch out the implementation if future requirements warrant it.

 Stack<String> greeting = new StackArray<>();